luciotato/LiteScript/devel/source/v0.8/Names.lite.md

                 if no type and .nodeClass is Grammar.ImportStatement, type="import"

             else
+                do nothing
+                //commented: sometimes is confusing.
+If it not in **proto** it is not the type
-                if .nodeDeclared and .nodeDeclared.type, type=.nodeDeclared.type
+                //if .nodeDeclared and .nodeDeclared.type, type=.nodeDeclared.type.toString()
         end if

         if type, type=":#{type}" //prepend :